chromium/chromium/docs/security/shepherd.md

-Note that **even when you are handing off triage to another team or point of contact**, it is your responsibility to ensure that the `Security_Severity` and `FoundIn` fields are set as soon as possible (and definitely before the end of your sheriffing shift).
+Note that **even when you are handing off triage to another team or point of contact**, it is your responsibility to ensure that the `Security_Severity` and `FoundIn` fields are set as soon as possible (and definitely before the end of your shepherding shift).
 Work with your point of contact to set these.
 For instance, you may want to set initial/provisional values for these fields and ask them whether it matches their understanding.